piedb-dev/piestream/CONTRIBUTING.md

 # Contribution guidelines

-Thanks for your interest in contributing to RisingWave!
+Thanks for your interest in contributing to piestream!
 We welcome and appreciate contributions.

 This document describes how to submit your code changes.
 To learn about the development process, see the [developer guide](docs/developer-guide.md).
-To understand the design and implementation of RisingWave, refer to the design docs listed in [docs/README.md](docs/README.md).
+To understand the design and implementation of piestream, refer to the design docs listed in [docs/README.md](docs/README.md).

-If you have questions, you can search for existing discussions or start a new discussion in the [Discussions forum of RisingWave](https://github.com/singularity-data/risingwave/discussions), or ask in the RisingWave Community channel on Slack.
-Please use the [invitation link](https://join.slack.com/t/risingwave-community/shared_invite/zt-120rft0mr-d8uGk3d~NZiZAQWPnElOfw) to join the channel.
+If you have questions, you can search for existing discussions or start a new discussion in the [Discussions forum of piestream](https://github.com/singularity-data/piestream/discussions), or ask in the piestream Community channel on Slack.
+Please use the [invitation link](https://join.slack.com/t/piestream-community/shared_invite/zt-120rft0mr-d8uGk3d~NZiZAQWPnElOfw) to join the channel.

-To report bugs, create a [GitHub issue](https://github.com/singularity-data/risingwave/issues/new/choose).
+To report bugs, create a [GitHub issue](https://github.com/singularity-data/piestream/issues/new/choose).

 ## Table of contents